bbgit/bbgit.github.io/README.md

-### Conditions as of May 17, 2025 at 2:54:59 PM CDT
+### Conditions as of May 17, 2025 at 3:00:19 PM CDT

 Temperature: 86.90 &deg;F

 Feels like: 86.90 &deg;F

-Humidity: 39%
+Humidity: 37%

-Wind Direction: NNE
+Wind Direction: ENE

-Windspeed: 0.2 mph
+Windspeed: 3.8 mph

-Wind Gust: 0.7 mph
+Wind Gust: 5.1 mph

 ---